Detroit Tigers: Week 4 Heroes and Zeroes

 By Matt Pelc

-May 3, 2015; Kansas City, MO, USA; Detroit Tigers first basemen Miguel Cabrera (24) singles against the Kansas City Royals during the first inning at Kauffman Stadium.
+May 3, 2015; Kansas City, MO, USA; Detroit Tigers players Yoenis Cespedes (52), Victor Martinez (41), J.D.
+Martinez (28), and NIck Castellanos (9) celebrate after a bases clearing double from catcher Alex Avila (not pictured) against the Kansas City Royals during the fourth inning at Kauffman Stadium.
 Mandatory Credit: Peter G. Aiken-USA TODAY Sports